QubitProducts/bamboo/README.md

   "Marathon": {
     // Marathon service HTTP endpoint
     "Endpoint": "http://localhost:8080"
-    }
   },

   "Bamboo": {

     // Bamboo's HTTP address can be accessed by Marathon
-    // This is used for Marathon HTTP callback
+    // This is used for Marathon HTTP callback; must be reachable by Marathon "Host": "http://localhost:8000",
-    "Host": "http://localhost:8000",

     // Proxy setting information is stored in Zookeeper